kristianmandrup/seneca-async/README.md

 require('../lib/cli').run();
 ```

-We should be able to create our own runner to wrap lab, such as: `lab-cli.js`
+We can create our own tes runner to wrap lab, such as: `lab-cli.js`

 ```js
 require('lab/lib/cli').run();